Position

 • Proven experience as a Press Operator or similar role.

-• Ability to read and interpret technical manuals and specifications.
+• Ability to read and interpret technical manuals, blueprints, and specifications.

-• Good manual dexterity and physical stamina.
+• Good manual dexterity and the ability to work with precision.

 Is becoming a Press Operator a good career path?